prajwalch/yazap/README.md

 different kind of flags quickly and easily.

 ### Parsing arguments
-Once you're done adding arguments make a call to `app.parseProcess` to starts parsing.
+Once you're done adding arguments call `app.parseProcess` to starts parsing the arguments.
 It internally calls [std.process.argsAlloc](https://ziglang.org/documentation/master/std/#root;process.argsAlloc) to obtain the arguments then invokes the parser and later returns the constant pointer to a [ArgsContext](https://prajwalch.github.io/yazap/#root;ArgsContext).
-Alternately you can make a call to `app.parseFrom`by passing your own arguments which can be useful on test.
+Alternately you can make a call to `app.parseFrom` by passing your own arguments which can be useful on test.
 ```zig
 var ls_args = try app.parseProcess();